ravagerWT/TD-Ameritrade-Trading-History-Classifier/README.md

 Follow the [Python Official Install instruction](https://docs.python.org/3/using/windows.html) to install it.

-Or follow the qucik step below:
+Or follow the quick step below:
 1. [Download](https://www.python.org/downloads/) python from official website.
 2. Double click the installer to install python (recommended) or extract the portable version python to your desired folder.
 3. If you haven't enable the `setting environment variables option` in the installer or you're using portable version, please follow the instruction to [setting environment variables](https://docs.python.org/3/using/windows.html#configuring-python).